 If you don’t know me, or at the very least didn’t know me from August 1, 2014 through July 31, 2015, then you most likely missed out on The Year of Blogging Faithfully.
 (Also missing out was my mother, who says that reading my blog feels like reading my diary, and that is something she trained herself never to do.)
 The Year of Blogging Faithfully came about after I walked away from a career in which I had obtained a fair amount of success.
 In thirteen years I had worked my way up from a part-time bank teller to a vice president of that same bank.
 I made pretty good money, got a month of paid vacation each year, benefits, 401k…the whole nine yards.
+I was even able to consider my ira vs 401k options, my finances were so secured at the time.
+It was pretty good in some ways, but trying in others.
 At 34 years old, it seemed that all I needed to do was keep working hard, keep working long days, keep pretending I didn’t know how miserable I was, and keep squashing down the dreams which were being laid upon my heart, and I would be set!
 Thankfully, the Lord got through to me.

 I walked away.